Sponsored content by NorthShore Care Supply

 4. Be prepared for leaks and bedding changes

-Just in case your older adult’s clothes and bedding get wet during the night, preparing ahead of time helps you take care of the mess quickly and get back to sleep sooner.
+Just in case your older adult’s clothes and bedding get wet overnight, preparing ahead of time helps you clean up the mess quickly and get back to sleep sooner.

 Make a nighttime incontinence kit by gathering all the incontinence products that you’ll need: absorbent briefs, protective clothing, wipes, extra bed pads, extra sheets, change of clothes, skin care products, and trash bags for disposable products.